 Hotel Elite Alipurduar, arguably the best place to stay in town.
 A standard hotel with a reasonable rate for the visitors.

 Category: Deluxe (C) Reviews: 0

 The 3 Star hotels close to Alipurduar Junction rail station on the Buxa feeder road connecting Alipurduar with Rajabhatkhawa.
 The hotel has decently big rooms with all modern amenities.

 Category: Standard (D+) Reviews: 0

-Dreamalays is a sustainable tourism initiative of naturebeyond.
+Dreamalays is a tourist lodge of naturebeyond.
 The Dreamalayas Rajabhatkhawa is a eco-tourism initiative in collaboration with local villagers of Buxa

 A budget hotel not far from Alipurduar Junction rail station.